Review of “Law of Devotion”

 How my story ends

 I was a little afraid that all of this was manipulation, a scam, but I realized that it was far from it.
-Because, in the end of the day, you will be helping on creating a safer and more relaxing atmosphere, you open the space for real connections to start.
+Because, at the end of the day, you will be helping on creating a safer and more relaxing atmosphere, you open the space for real connections to start.

 Manipulation is based on temporary results, Law of Devotion is based on long term results, with the one you want.